-The opposite result with temperature is the elevation.
-Figure 41 shows only one green color that means in the research area all have lowest scale elevation.
-Otherwise, same result with the elevation is the fuel load.
+The opposite result to temperature is observed in relation to the elevation.
+Figure 41 shows only one green color, which means that across the entire area of interest we observe uniformly the lowest level of elevation (flat fields).
+Otherwise, the same result with the elevation is observed related to the fuel load.
 Figure 42 shows one level fuel load that is in green color or the lowest scale.
 The little bit different character parameter is posed by aspect.

 Figure 43 shows the colored map result of aspect with score 2 domination and little scattered level 1 and 3 across area.
-Similar unit in degree (a) with aspect but with detail situational profile is slope as shown in Figure 44.
-The slope or local gradient character of the research area has quite various level although only in the range of 1 -3 score that means there are no steep contour.
+Similar unit in degree (°) with aspect but with detail situational profile is slope as shown in Figure 44.
+The slope or local gradient character of the research area has quite various level although only in the range of 1 -3 score that means there are no steep contours.